zhenlongDai/ToolSearcher/README.md

 Then set up the LLM's key in "./experiment/appworld_experiment/src/configs/key.json"

 ## Data Preparation
-The data construction script can be found in the '/construct' directory
+1. The data construction script can be found in the '/construct' directory.
+You can run these scripts to create data.

+2. You could choose to download data from 'https://www.kaggle.com/datasets/toolsearcher/toolsearcher-data' and push it into the '/data' directory.
+3.
 ## Trainng
 1. run a search engine based on dataset source
 ```bash